 FASTING BROTHERS is growing: Groups of men offering various forms of fasting to augment the prayer efforts of a Seven Sisters group.
 Each man prayerfully discerns the type of fasting he will offer and commits to fast a designated day of the week (excepting Sunday/Solemnities).
 Our Chaplain, strongly urges formation of these groups.
 Form on the Website for FB leader to register.

-LAMP-BEARERS: Lamp-Bearers, so-named for their action of continually ‘filling of their lamps with the oil of prayer’, was launched to pray for the Apostolate at large.
-Each intercessor offers prayers every day for the Apostolate.
-Intentions are gleaned from topics and calendar points in the monthly Communique and also sent to members on the second or third Sunday of the month.
-Additional intercessors welcomed.
+LAMP-BEARERS: Lamp-Bearers, so-named for their action of continually ‘filling of their lamps with the oil of prayer’, pray for the Apostolate at large.
+Each intercessor offers prayers of her choice every day, and prays for two unique countries to increase prayer efforts for priests.
+Intentions are gleaned from topics and calendar points in the Communique and sent to members on the second or third Sunday of the month.
+Additional intercessors ever-welcomed.
 Inquire through Website.

 SEVEN SISTERS Guideline BOOKLETS: Available as free download from Web site.
 Hard copies passed on for printing cost of $2 each + P/H. Order thru Web email with amount desired/address